i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

       TBD.
 Set all to zero for compatibility with future uses.
     - Cost (priority) (1 byte)
     - Expires (4 bytes) (offset from published in ms)
   - Number of revocations (1 byte) Maximum TBD
   - Revocations: Each revocation contains: (32 bytes)
     - Hash (32 bytes)

-  - Properties (Mapping as specified in common structures spec, 2 zero bytes if none)

   Standard LS2 Signature:
   - Signature (40+ bytes)